ColDog-Studios/RootPlane/docs/modules.md

 **Planned:** The module will use recurring privileged assessment to detect known software and operating-system vulnerabilities and relevant misconfigurations.
-“Continuous” describes repeated assessment rather than a promise of instantaneous detection.
+"Continuous" describes repeated assessment rather than a promise of instantaneous detection.

 **Planned:** CISA's Known Exploited Vulnerabilities catalog will contribute to